 A SWIFT code typically consists of 8 or 11 characters, with each section providing specific details about the bank:

-- The next 2 letters indicate the country code.
+- Country Code (2 letters): The next two letters indicate the country where the bank is based, using the ISO country code.

 For instance, HDFCINBBXXX corresponds to HDFC Bank in India, where “XXX” refers to the head office branch.